emmarthur/BusinessImpactSimulator/README.md

+## Project Status
+The main Business Impact Simulator framework is under active development.
+A smaller MVP version focused on the Retail domain is currently being built for my Internet, Web & Cloud Systems course (expected [Month, Year]).

 # Business Impact Simulator

 A backend application that simulates and analyzes the business impact of projects across different industry domains using AI agents.